 Remember the following to increase readability of your cashier resume

-If you feel stuck or uneasy about this portion, we created our free resume-building tool with you in mind.
+If you feel stuck or uneasy about this portion, we created our free resume builder and download with you in mind.
 Our user-friendly and easy-to-use tool automatically customizes your resume for you, including pre-set page margins and adjustable font size.

 How to Write Your Cashier Resume